bcolindres/ToDoList/README.md

 A simple Todo List project where you can input items to a list by submitting through the input section and delete items by clicking the delete button.

-## Features
+#Usage:

-- Add items to the Todo list.
+Use the input section to add items to the Todo list.

-- Delete items from the Todo list.
+Click the delete button to remove items from the Todo list

 ## Demo